 Preliminary analysis: A fine-scale time-course transcriptome data from nitrogen treatment was generated to test the feasibility of my proposed approach.
 This fine-scale time series data, containing 10 time points (0, 5, 10, 15, 20, 30, 45, 60, 90, and 120 minutes) and two conditions (Nitrogen treated vs. controls), was analyzed by fitting a temporal trend for each condition using a cubic spline in the LIMMA package in R [60].
 A F-test for differences in the coefficients of the two trends identified 2,173 genes that change in response to nitrogen treatment over time.
 These 2,173 genes comprise the gene universe for the predictive network modeling.
-In this universe, there are 161 TFs based on current Arabidopsis TF annotation in AGRIS database [65].
+This gene universe contains 161 TFs based on current Arabidopsis TF annotation in AGRIS database [65].
 Importantly, this N-response gene universe also contains ten epigenetic regulators, including four HDACs (HDA8, HDT1, HDT3, and HDT4) [64], five HMTs (SDG19/SUVH3, SDG39/ASHR2, SDG15/ATXR5 and two putative HMTs) [66], and one RNA-directed DNA methylase (RDM1).
 With the help of co-mentor Dr. Dennis Shasha, the first 9 time points of the time-series expression data of these 2,173 N-response genes were used to train a DFG model as described in [12].
-For run No.1, only the 161 TFs were used as the predictors in the modeling (“TF-DFG”); for run No. 2, TFs and the 10 epigenetic regulators were used as predictors in the modeling (“TF-EpiReg-DFG”) (Table 1).
+For run No.1, only the 161 TFs were used as the predictors in the modeling (“TF-DFG”); for run No. 2, 161 TFs and the 10 epigenetic regulators were used as predictors in the modeling (“TF-EpiReg-DFG”) (Table 1).
 A highly stringent p-value cutoff (p-val<0.001) was applied to derive gene networks from the learnt models, i.e. if a predictor gene has high-confidence influence on a regulated gene by p-value < 0.001, this predictor gene and the regulated genes are connected by a inferred causal regulatory edge.

-Significantly, the “TF-EpiReg-DFG” network contains 1,408 de novo edges linking epigenetic regulators to putative target genes, compared to the “TF-DFG” network.
-Importantly, when I focus on regulatory hubs inthe “TF-EpiReg-DFG” network, three epigenetic regulators are among the top 20 hubbiest regulatory genes: 1) a putative histone methyltransferase AT3G26850 (ranked 4th); 2) histone deacetylase HDT4 (ranked 5th); and 3) SET domain containing protein coded by AT3G56570 (rank 7th).
+Significantly, the “TF-EpiReg-DFG” network contains 1,408 de novo edges linking epigenetic regulators to putative target genes compared to the “TF-DFG” network.
+When I focus on regulatory hubs in the “TF-EpiReg-DFG” network, three epigenetic regulators are among the top 20 hubbiest regulatory genes: 1) a putative histone methyltransferase coded by AT3G26850 (ranked 4th); 2) histone deacetylase HDT4 (ranked 5th); and 3) A SET domain containing protein coded by AT3G56570 (rank 7th).
 Unfortunately, the genome wide targets of any these histone modifiers are not known.
 Nonetheless, this preliminary result supports a central role of epigenetic regulators in the nutrient responsive gene regulatory network.
 For example, all the epigenetic regulators and their regulated genes comprise a subnetwork of 453 genes, covering 45.85% of the nitrogen responsive gene network.
 This epigenetic-regulator based subnetwork uncovers interesting insights on how epigenetic regulators and TFs interact to regulate key metabolism genes in the nitrogen assimilation pathway (Fig. 6).
 Finally, allowing even a few epigenetic regulators as predictors in DFG increases the success rate of predicting left-out time points by 0.4%-9%.

 These preliminary results thus support the feasibility of the approaches to incorporate epigenetic regulators in predictive network modeling using DFG.
 For my proposed study, I will apply the DFG machine learning approach to reconstruct gene regulatory networks from the sugar time-series transcriptome data from Aim 1, with only TFs as predictors, or with TFs and epigenetic regulators transcriptionally regulated in the sugar time-course (e.g. SDG8) as predictors, to derive different gene networks for comparison.